 One of the most important treatment methods of Chinese medicine is the Traditional Acupuncture, which is a regulation therapy.
 Acupuncture is based on the doctrine of the meridians.
 According to the perception of Traditional Chinese Medicine, “Qi” is flowing in these meridians.

 I am choosing acupuncture points using the 5 Chinese diagnostic methods in the assessment of the patient: Asking, listening, looking, smelling and touching.

-Pulse and tongue diagnosis.
-When needling these points, Jacqueline influences the “Qi”-circulation in the meridians, which can eliminate “Qi”-blockades (this it what we call pain).
-With the help of acupuncture, Jacqueline can soothe a nervous patient or strengthen his/her “Qi”-flow and so help discharge morbid factors (e.g. bacteria) and strengthen the immune system.
+Pulse and tongue diagnosis are a key part of the Chinese Medicine diagnistic.
+When needling these points, I influence the “Qi”-circulation in the meridians, which can eliminate “Qi”-congestion (this it what causes pain).
+With the help of acupuncture, I can soothe a nervous patient, strengthen his/her “Qi”-flow and so help discharge morbid factors (e.g. bacteria) and strengthen the immune system.